gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 Note: due to the simplicity and small size of the architecture, we will omit the use of [BEM](http://getbem.com/introduction/) and [ITCSS](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).

-This is how the app should look like by the end of the tutorial:
+This is what the app should look like by the end of the tutorial:

 ![](/blog/tutorial-build-a-weather-app-with-react/images/react-weather.png)